-And here’s the important part for sandboxing: we’ll add an attribute to our new user, Ms. Brown, with a key of
+And here’s the important part for sandboxing: we’ll add an attribute to our new person, Ms. Brown, with a key of

 user_id and a value of

-user_id key.
-It’s just a variable.
-We can add attributes with whatever key-value pairs we want.
-And what we want is to use a key that corresponds to a column, and a value that corresponds to row values, for the relevant table that we want to sandbox.
+user_id key: it’s just a variable.
+We can add attributes with whatever key-value pairs we choose.
+What we want is to use a key that corresponds to a column, and a value that corresponds to row values, for the relevant table that we want to sandbox.
 The idea is that we’ll link this attribute to a column in a table to determine which rows Ms. Brown can view.

-For the sake of this walkthrough, we’re setting this attribute up manually, but we can use authentication services (SSO), like SAML to programmatically assign and synchronize attributes to users.
+We’re setting this attribute up manually for the sake of this walkthrough, but we can use single sign-on services (SSO), like SAML to programmatically assign and synchronize attributes to users.

 Granting a group sandboxed access

-Now that we have our group, and at least one member of that group with an attribute, we’re ready to head over to the data permissions page to grant the Customers group sandboxed access to tables in the Sample Dataset.
+Now that we have our group, and at least one member of that group with an attribute (Ms. Brown), we’re ready to head over to the data permissions page to grant the Customers group sandboxed access to tables in the Sample Database.

-The sandboxed modal will ask “How do you want to filter this table for users in this group?” and present two options:
+The sandboxing modal will ask “How do you want to filter this table for users in this group?” and present two options: